Adib-96/holbertonschool-simple_shell/README.md

 Follow these steps to get the Simple Shell up and running on your local machine:

 1. Clone the repository: `git clone https://github.com/Adib-96/holbertonschool-simple_shell.git`
-2. Navigate to the project directory: `cd simple-shell`
+2. Navigate to the project directory: `cd holbertonschool-simple_shell`
 3. Compile the shell: `gcc -Wall -Werror -Wextra -pedantic -std=gnu89 *.c -o hsh`

 4. Run the shell: `./hsh`